-Within the due diligence process, EIF assesses the financial intermediaries' environmental, climate and social risk management procedures and the capacity to screen, assess and manage environmental, climate and social risks associated with its business activity, including the presence of an Environmental and Social Management System (ESMS), by means of an "ESG" questionnaire
+Within the due diligence process, EIF has assessed the Applicant's environmental, climate and social risk management procedures and the capacity to screen, assess and manage environmental, climate and social risks associated with its business activity, including the presence of an Environmental and Social Management System (ESMS), by means of an "ESG" questionnaire.

-8 The InvestEU methodology is used in order to calculate figures presented in this document.
+&lt;sup>8 The InvestEU methodology is used in order to calculate figures presented in this document.
 Such figures are of indicative nature only and presented at the level of the Framework Operation.